OtherMythos/avDocumentation/architecture/physics.rst

     local mesh = _mesh.createMesh("ogrehead2");
     mesh.attachToRigidBody(rigidBody);

-As you can see, there is a separation betwen the body creation and the actual assignment to its use.
+As you can see, there is a separation between the body creation and the actual assignment to its use.
 In this example I create a shape, and assign it to both a mesh and an entity.
 This shows that the api is flexible in what you actually want to do with your physics objects.
 In this case the mesh would reflect the transformation of the rigid body, and the same would happen for the entity.